 But what I did do was this: I got out a blank piece of paper and I did a little mind map, trying to get a big-picture view of my research.
 I thought about whether it was more important to grow my tree or to have as much information as possible on the ancestors who are already in my tree.
 (I’m adding only verified ancestors to my tree, but in the system I’ve created for myself it takes only one verified fact for me to enter someone to my family history software.)

-In the course of creating the mind map (pictured above), I realized that, right now, I want my focus to be adding ancestors, and concentrate on filling in details.
+In the course of creating the mind map (pictured above), I realized that, right now, I want my focus to be adding ancestors.
 I’m hoping in 2013 to take one or more research trips and the more ancestors I have on my tree at the time of such a trip, the better.
 (Or so it feels today.)